w3f/polguard/packages/api/README.md

 # @w3f/monitoring-api

-Central control service for the Monitoring Platform.

-## Overview

 The API service serves as the central control point for the Monitoring Platform, managing incidents, configurations, and notifications.
 It provides a REST API for incident creation, acknowledgment, and resolution, as well as endpoints for retrieving monitoring configurations.

 ## Key Features